 The Wechsler Adult Intelligence Scale is a standardized IQ test.
 For that purpose the sub-tests were administered to 1800 USA citizens.
 The sample group was representative set of men, women, white, black, rural and urban population as per 1981 census.
 Other representative considerations were also taken into account.
 After calculating their results, the ratings on the scale were identified.

-Later on psychologists of different countries customized WAIS under their cultural and linguistic preferences.
-Now adapted versions, such as Australian IQ tests, Spanish IQ Tests and Chinese IQ tests, are available all over the world.
+Later on, psychologists of different countries customized WAIS under their cultural and linguistic preferences.
+Now adapted versions, such as Australian IQ tests, Spanish IQ Tests, and Chinese IQ tests, are available all over the world.

 The WAIS IQ test identifies your comprehension of meanings and relations between the expressive words.
-It is your mental conception of a thing or situation that gives meaning to the spoken or written words.
+It is your mental conception of a thing or situation that gives sense to the spoken or written words.

 The WAIS IQ test measures your social awareness and common-sense with this sub-test.
-It focuses upon your social sense and your conception of cultural values.
+It focuses on your social sense and your conception of cultural values.
 When such sub-test is prepared for the USA citizens, others may get low IQ scoring.
 Secondly, no candidate shall like to answer in a fashion that his society rejects.
 For example, you are asked about your reaction on finding a bag full of dollars.
-You may need that bag in your heart but you shall like to answer as the society demands.
+You may need that bag in your heart, but you shall like to answer as the society demands.

 5- Digit Span